Bleepooo/PythonBotTemplate/README.md

 sudo apt-get upgrade
 ```

-Now, Open a new tmux session (If you installed tmux)
+Now, Open a new TMUX session (If you installed tmux)

 ```bash
 tmux